 The complainant may submit to the EO an impact statement and the respondent may submit to the EO a mitigation statement.
 An impact statement is written information from the complainant describing the impact of the prohibited conduct on the complainant and expressing the complainant’s preferences regarding appropriate sanctions.
 A mitigation statement is a written statement from the respondent explaining any factors that the respondent believes should mitigate or otherwise be considered in determining sanctions imposed.
-The EO will provide any such statements received to the dean of students.
-The dean of students may use information from these statements to help determine a respondent’s sanction.
+The EO will provide any such statements received to the Community Standards Office.
+The Community Standards Office may use information from these statements to help determine a respondent’s sanction.

 The impact or mitigation statements may not exceed five (5) pages, including attachments.
-The dean of students will review all information submitted in an impact statement or mitigation statement for relevance and appropriateness and may determine that some or all of the information submitted is not appropriate for consideration.
+The Community Standards Office will review all information submitted in an impact statement or mitigation statement for relevance and appropriateness and may determine that some or all of the information submitted is not appropriate for consideration.

 c.
 Considerations for Sanctions for Students

-In determining the appropriate sanctions for students, the dean of students will be guided by a number of considerations, including:
+In determining the appropriate sanctions for students, the Community Standards Office will be guided by a number of considerations, including:

 - The nature of the conduct at issue;

 - The impact of the conduct on the complainant;